stzengpx/wp-bootstrap-blank/README.md

 This is a basic bootstrap theme for WordPress Theme developer, there is a blank content even in the index.php, please generate your own one.

-Please also refer to the below peojects which are included in these theme.
+Please also refer to the below peojects which are included in this theme.

 https://github.com/twbs/bootstrap